Burn Reconstruction surgery

 What is a Burn Reconstruction surgery?

 Reconstructive surgery for burns may be required after the initial burn wounds have healed.
 The goals of reconstructive burn surgery are to improve both the function and the cosmetic appearance of burn scars.
 This involves the modification or alteration of the scar tissue, by both non-operative and operative means.
-Treatments for scar tissue often take several months to be effective, and new scar can appear long after these injuries, especially in young patients who are still growing.
+Treatments for scar tissue often take several months to be effective, and

 What to expect during the Burn Reconstruction procedure?